 Sometimes referred to as poor man’s saffron, Marigolds are natural colorants that add beautiful golden color to dishes.
 Lutein, extracted from African Marigolds (Tagetes erecta), is used as a food colorant in many foods, from baked goods to chewing gum and even for toddlers.

 12) Marigolds are a Natural Fabric Dye

 Lutein is not only used as a food coloring.
-It is also used commercially and by hobbyists to dye fabrics a deep yellow.
-The dye is made of dried and ground flowers, which produce rich, vibrant yellows, green-yellows, and oranges.
+It is also used commercially and by hobbyists to dye deep yellow fabrics.
+The dye is made of dried and ground flowers, which produce rich, vibrant yellows, green yellows, and oranges.

 13) Marigolds Produce an Essential Oil Used in Perfumery

 Marigold essential oils are produced from the flowers using a steam distillation process.
 The essential oil has a strong, warm, pungent aroma with a powerful fruity undertone.

 Even with its natural pungency, Tagetes essential oil is used extensively in perfumes.
 It is more widely used in men’s perfumery for its strong aroma.

 14) Marigolds Make Wonderful Cut Flowers and Décor

 Cut Marigold flowers are a welcome addition to floral displays because of their vibrant colors.
 They are not used as often because of their aromatic scent, but this can be limited by stripping the leaves before adding them to the vase.